 If you specify more than two

-range_val arguments, the intermediate range values are used to split the total range into sub-ranges.
-These sub-ranges are visually distinct using by using different colors for each subrange.
+range_val arguments, the intermediate range values are used to split the total range into subranges.
+Each subrange displays in different color, which creates a visual distinction.

-Ranges are output into a series of fields called
+The range values are returned as a series of fields called

 y2, and so on.